 You can certainly eat celery, but it is hard to eat the volume needed to have the benefits seen from people drinking celery juice.

 The history of plants and their use to aid human survival gives us clues and windows into the rich past, about life, and possibly how we need to move forward with progress in the modern world which abounds with poor quality of health.

-Additionally, research is mounting in regards to the health benefits of celery juice.
+Additionally, research is mounting in regard to the health benefits of celery juice.

 History of celery